OtherColetterbox/Git-Guide/README.md

   ```
   git remote add origin [link to remote repo]
   ```
-If you set up an empty GitHub repo, you're now ready to push changes as normal!
-If the GitHub repo has files that you need to pull (README.md, a license etc.), you'll need to do a little more.
+If you set up an empty GitHub repo, you're now ready to add/commit/push changes as normal!
+If the GitHub repo has files that you need to pull (README.md, .gitignore, LICENSE.md etc.), you'll need to do a little more.
 6. Set your local master branch to track its remote counterpart.
   ```
   git branch --set-upstream-to=origin/master master